-We consent to the use in this Registration Statement of Bank of the Ozarks, Inc. on Form S-4, of our report dated February 12, 2013, relating to the consolidated financial statements of The First National Bank of Shelby and Subsidiary as of December 31, 2012 and 2011 and for each of the years in the three year period ended December 31, 2012.
+We consent to the use in this Registration Statement of Bank of the Ozarks, Inc. on Amendment No. 1 to Form S-4, of our report dated February 12, 2013, relating to the consolidated financial statements of The First National Bank of Shelby and Subsidiary as of December 31, 2012 and 2011 and for each of the years in the three year period ended December 31, 2012.